Back to Previous

 Proceeds from a reverse mortgage can be used as a down payment on a second home in some cases , or help supplement retirement income to cover monthly expenses.
 There is virtually no restriction on how the borrower uses their loan proceeds.

-Who Owns the Home?
+Who owns the home?

 Taking out a reverse mortgage does not mean that the owner is selling their home or transferring ownership.
 A reverse mortgage allows borrowers to access a portion of their equity and convert it to cash.
 It’s a loan with some unique attributes, but the lender does not own the home.